Enter a search request and press enter. Press Esc or the X to close.

 More information about the Nashville Farmers’ Market restaurants and shops can be found here.

 The historic Jefferson Street neighborhood has several nearby eateries that feature the local cuisine that Music City is now associated with.
-If you like Hot Chicken, you find this on several area restaurant menus.
+If you like Hot Chicken, you will find this on several area restaurant menus.
 If you want to experience traditional Southern food, the meat-and-three concept (where you choose a meat and three vegetable side dishes) originated in Nashville, and there are several nearby places that specialize in this style of cooking.

 Learn more about the Jefferson Street restaurants here.